 (Mont. & Berk.)
 Henn.
 1904

-Another species where the mycologists don't seem to be able to make up their minds has traditionally been known as Calvatia cyathiformis, yet in the past few years I have seen it called C. candida, and C. retis has also been mentioned, and now C. lilacina.
-I wish the mycologists would make up their minds.
+Another species where the mycologists don't seem able to make up their minds.
+This has traditionally been known as Calvatia cyathiformis, yet in the past few years I have seen it called C. candida, C. retis and now C. lilacina.

 Common name: Lilac Puffball